srusti7115/DSA/README.md

-Today i learn how to imolement DIVIDE AND CONQUER using merge and quick sort
+Today i learn how to implement DIVIDE AND CONQUER using merge and quick sort